What is Kirtan Music?

 Is Kirtan Music Cultural Appropriation?

-Kirtan music is quickly becoming a melting pot of cultures and traditions.
+Kirtan is quickly becoming a melting pot of cultures and traditions.
 Some kirtan leaders and participants study Hindu and Buddhist traditions extensively.
 Others simply love the heart-opening practice and the tremendous sense of community.
 Sacred group singing can be practiced with music from any tradition.

 I believe that the soul or spirit does not possess cultural or national identity.
 The soul is the inheritor of all traditions that lead back to the Source of life.
 I feel that utilizing the amazing gifts of multiple traditions in a respectful way honors all cultures in an expression of the highest aspirations of humankind.